Caregiver stress: Risks

 The American Academy of Geriatric Psychiatrists reports one out of four American families provide care for a family member over the age of 50.
 By 2030, the U.S. Census Bureau estimates a population of 71 million Americans over 65.
 In the U.K., over 450,000 dementia patients are cared for at home.
 Nevertheless, over half of the caregivers (52.6%) indicated that they had some desire to institutionalize their relatives with dementia.

 The American Academy of Family Physicians and the National Center on Caregiving both believe all caregivers should be screened for stress and depression and recommend providing caregivers with their own resources to help them cope.

-Since family and more often one member most assumes the primary caregiver role, these strains fall upon them.
+Since family (and more often one member) most often assumes the primary caregiver role, these strains fall upon them.
 Care for those who are chronically ill is irregular, so there are not many facilities that can provide adequate care.
 This caregiving role is more commonly assumed by women than men.
 Since there are some illnesses that create a more intense need for caregiving, the caregiver is responsible for almost every aspect in the patient's life.
-One of the positive aspects of caregiving for a loved one is that it can improve their quality of life, but when the caregiver is depleted of confidence, the recovery may be fostered.
+One of the positive aspects of caregiving for a loved one is that it can improve their quality of life, but when the caregiver is depleted of confidence, the recovery may be hindered.

-Parents of children with CHD experience psychological distress such as high levels of caregiver stress, anxiety and depression.
+Parents of children with CHD experience psychological distress such as high levels of caregiver stress, anxiety and depression compared to parents of children without complex needs.

 Caregiving for military service members who have experienced a traumatic brain injury or PTSD can be very challenging as well.
 On April 21, 2010, the U.S. Congress passed what is known as the "Caregivers and Veterans Omnibus Health Services Act of 2010".
 This act recognizes the importance of caregivers who are caring for Veterans, and established a program of assistance for them with benefits including covering counseling and mental health services under the benefits of Department of Veterans Affairs.

 Issues in health care

-Since this term, "Caregiver syndrome" is widely used among physicians, but is not mentioned in the Diagnostic and Statistical Manual of Mental Disorders (DSM) or in medical literature, physicians are not always sure how to approach the issues that arise with this syndrome.
+Since this term, "Caregiver syndrome" is widely used among physicians, but it is not mentioned in the Diagnostic and Statistical Manual of Mental Disorders (DSM) or in medical literature, physicians are not always sure how to approach the issues that arise with this syndrome.
 Therefore, this is not addressed frequently.
 In a survey given by the American Academy of Family Physicians, they found that fewer than 50 percent of caregivers were asked by their doctors whether or not they were experiencing caregiver stress.
 If this were listed in the DSM with an official diagnosis, it could possibly stigmatize those who have it.
-Many believe it would be beneficial for this to receive a clinical name though, so caregivers would be able to receive the appropriate resources they need.
+Many believe it would be beneficial for this to receive a clinical name, though, so caregivers would be able to receive the appropriate resources they need.
 This would encourage health care professionals to develop better strategies for treatment of Caregiver Syndrome, as well as requiring health insurance agencies to pay for appropriate treatment.
-Some ways to improve this syndrome have been agreed upon by experts and include the following suggestions: